mmp/bk/README.md

 A: That's not a question.
-For a backup system, I believe that most errors should cause the system to immediately stop and fail obviously rather than making an attempt to recover (since the recovery code paths won't be well exercised and are thus likely to be buggy).
+For a backup system, I believe that most errors should cause the system to immediately stop and fail obviously rather than make an attempt to recover (since the recovery code paths won't be well exercised and are thus likely to be buggy).
 Given this decision, I'd rather have those checks take a single line of code rather than three lines to test the error against nil and then panic.